metodologianavarrabiomed/mice-ext-val/README.md

 ## Examples

 The package is created to perform the analysis over a MICE cohort.
-The package also asumed that the imputed cohort should be generated with the [`mice` package](https://cran.r-project.org/web/packages/mice/index.html) or at least have the same structure and variables.
-The dataset needs to be in `long` format.
+The package also asumed that the imputed cohort should be generated with the [`mice` package](https://cran.r-project.org/web/packages/mice/index.html) and also be in `long` format.
+If the imputed dataset is not generated with this package the impute dataset at least should have the same structure and variables.

+The external validation dataset must only contain the information about the imputed datasets and no information of the original dataset.

 > [!TIP]
 >
-> From the [`mice` package](https://cran.r-project.org/web/packages/mice/index.html) you can obtain the complete dataset in long format as
+> From the [`mice` package](https://cran.r-project.org/web/packages/mice/index.html) you can obtain the complete dataset in `long` format as
 >
 > ```r
 > complete <- mice::complete(imp, action = "long")